Luis M. Campos: Molecular and macromolecular systems

 BP0, an organic molecule synthesized by Campos and coworkers in 2015 that exhibits intramolecular singlet fission.

 Campos and colleagues also work on the development of chemistry for the next generation solar cell technologies.
-Specifically, they have made several important contributions to making singlet fission materials that can create triplet pairs.
-By controlling the molecular structure of the organic molecules they synthesize, the physical properties of the molecules can be manipulated.
-This material is utilized to generate parts required for organic photovoltaics.

 Single-molecule electronics

 Studies involving single-molecule transport demonstrate how particular designs lead the synthesis of macromolecular materials.
 This also allows for chemists to adjust the functionality of a chemical.
 This research allows for exceptional transport technology.

 Awards and honors

-Campos has received recognition for his academic work.
-He has received several awards throughout his post-graduate career.
-Such awards include the 2016 ACS Arthur C. Cope Scholar Award, 2016 C&E News Talented 12, 2016 Camille Dreyfus Teacher-Scholar Award, 2015 ONR Young Investigator Award, 2015 Cottrell Scholar Award, and the 2014 NSF CAREER Award.
+Campos has received the 2016 ACS Arthur C. Cope Scholar Award, 2016 C&E News Talented 12.